-This course will be held in the Karlsruhe Institute of Technology (KIT) and will cover the state of the art and new trends on radar technologies.
-It is targeted to PhD students, researchers and professionals interested in radar-system engineering.
-Please be informed that this course can be attended by maximum 18 Trainees, to guarantee a high-quality training.
-The Action is offering 3 Grants of 650,00 EUR to Trainees willing to attend the school.
+This course will be held in the Faculty of Electrical Engineering, Mechanical Engineering and Naval Architecture (FESB) of the University of Split (Croatia).
+It is targeted to PhD students, researchers and engineers interested in numerical-analytical methods for the solution of scattering problems and electromagnetic simulation.
+The Action offered 9 of 500,00 EUR to Trainees willing to attend the school.
 For more information, please visit this page.

 The International Conference on Ground Penetrating Radar is a longstanding traditional event, making the premier forum of research and applications in the field of GPR.